DaniloNamitala/WhatsappHideContact/README.md

 # Usage

-Open the pop-up and select your prefered option
+Open the pop-up and select your prefered option.

 ![pop-up options](img/pop-up.png)

 If you chose the option *auto* the contacts list will hide automaticaly and when you touch the left corner with the cursor it will display